John Barclay (cricketer)

-After his playing career ended he served as the Director of Cricket at the Friends of Arundel Castle Cricket Club, in tandem with the Arundel Castle Cricket Foundation (1986-2020).
+After his playing career ended he served as the Director of Cricket at the Friends of Arundel Castle Cricket Club, in tandem with the Arundel Castle Cricket Foundation (1986–2020).

 He has been a successful tour manager, as he took the England Under-19's, the England A's and also managed the England team for two tours.
 He won plaudits particularly for his role with a successful England A tour of India and Bangladesh in 1994–5, Simon Hughes writing in February 1995 that Barclay "has demonstrated how valuable it is to have an empathy with the country you are in - he was still smiling even when the engine of the team bus briefly caught fire."

-He briefly returned to management recently with the blind team, but he is now working for the Marylebone Cricket Club (MCC).
+He briefly returned to management with the blind team, but he is now working for the Marylebone Cricket Club (MCC).

 Between 1986 and his retirement in 2020, he ran a charity, the Arundel Castle Cricket Foundation for young cricketers and underprivileged children in Arundel, West Sussex.

 He holds a number of posts, such as president of the Cricket Society and the English Schools Cricket Association.

+He is a Trustee of the Hornsby Professional Cricketers' Fund charity.

 He is a past chairman of the Sussex Cricket Board and chairman of cricket for Sussex County Cricket Club.

 He served as president of the Marylebone Cricket Club for 2009–10.

 He is also a governor of Dorset House School, Bury, West Sussex.

 He is currently president of The Forty Club.